 The "Chicken Boo" sketches on Animaniacs had only one person realizing that Chicken Boo was actually a giant chicken in a ludicrously flimsy disguise.
-Nobody would believe them, and even when Boo's deception was eventually revealed (by some event unrelated to their efforts), they never got any credit for their insight.
+Nobody would believe them (or misinterpreted the use of 'chicken' as an insult, as in coward), and even when Boo's deception was eventually revealed (by some event unrelated to their efforts), they never got any credit for their insight.

 Even more so Suki, when she is with the group.
 She's the only of the main and recurring characters who could be considered to be normal.
 She takes it quite gracefully, though.